movalex/BMD_requests/README.md

 4. Add switch between layouts with console commands or scripts

-5. Add option for verbose logging of all actions with and without hierarchy - This could be a seperate tab within the console
+5. Add option for verbose logging of all actions with and without hierarchy - This could be a separate tab within the console
     a.
 This will help with troubleshooting exactly where stuff breaks as we can see all actions executed up to that point
     b.
 This will help to quickly copy and paste paramters into expressions as we can tweak a paramter and then select and copy the console output.
     c. perhaps this would be useful for calling a script or command once, copying from console and then paste back into console input for repeated use.

-6. Add a quick input feild inline with the playhead controls or at the bottom of the page for console slash commands and drag and drop actions.
-This field would just be for typing or pasting in commnands blindly without a feedback/log display.
+6. Add a quick input field inline with the playhead controls or at the bottom of the page for console slash commands and drag and drop actions.
+This field would just be for typing or pasting in commands blindly without a feedback/log display.
 Right next to this field could be a button to bring up the whole console view

 ### Rendering
-1. add cache to disk format options
+1. Add cache to disk format options

 2. Fusion should only process the needed frames and nodes when rendering, meaning only the frames within the render nodes start and end time should be rendered.
-The result should be like when you're writing your own frame ranges in the render settings, the render jumps to the frames I'm telling it to render and skipps all the other frames.
+The result should be like when you're writing your own frame ranges in the render settings, the render jumps to the frames I'm telling it to render and skips all the other frames.

 3. Saver feature request: add option to skip existing sequence frames on rendering stage to speed up delivery.

 4. There should be a cache-node.
 Currently it's hard to see if the node is cached or not, also the caching acts how ever it wants.
 Sometimes it doesn't update, sometimes it updates even when it shouldn't.
 A node would give the user more options like disk cache format as some nodes might need high quality caching while others can take very low quality.
 A checkbox could also be added to opt in/out on auto-updating the cache so the user itself can update the cache when ever it fits.

 ### 3D
-1. add mesh clipping (not alpha, but real polygon slicing)
+1. Add mesh clipping (not alpha, but real polygon slicing)

-2. add Polygon count optimisation node (polygon reduction)
+2. Add Polygon count optimization node (polygon reduction)

 3. add Level of Detail Node (dependent on how far the camera is)

 4. add cast shadows from all lights

-5. Addition of own PBR Path Tracing Render Engine or support of already existing ones (like Octance, VRay, Redshift, Corona, Cycles, etc.)
+5. Addition of own PBR Path Tracing Render Engine or support of already existing ones (like Octane, VRay, Redshift, Corona, Cycles, etc.)

 6. Realtime PBR Render Engine for Previewing Shaders for Path Tracing Render Engine (or Hybrid PBR for previews, Redshift for Final Renders)